InPersonAnalysis/customer_review_capston/README.md

 - parsing the list of strings in the tags column into seperate feature columns
 - changing the data type of the timestamp column and engineering additional features containing portions of the overall time stamp
 - verifying and updating review word counts
-- parsing the address values and creating seperate features for country, city, etc.
+- parsing the address values and creating separate features for country, city, etc.
 - dropping unneeded columns
 - preparing the text data from NLP including basic clean, removing stopwords, and lemmatizing
 - changing the order of the columns within the dataframe